Sunday, June 5, 2016

 1. Online: Click Here to Register or Volunteer

 3. At the event - Please arrive at Registration before 10:30 a.m.

 4. Mail to: DMRFC,305-121 Richmond St. W. Toronto, ON , M5H 2K1

 If you wish to register and pledge manually you can Download a Registration/Pledge sheet

 While taking part in Chuck's Run for Dystonia is great support for the cause, we also hope you can raise critical research dollars by collecting pledges.
-Start by setting up a pledge page on the running room site so people can donate to you electronically.
-It's simple to set-up and donating becomes as easy as the click of a mouse!
+Start by setting up a pledge page so that people can donate to you electronically.
 Once your page is set up, you can begin fundraising.
 Here are some tips to make raising money easier:

 2. Send an email to friends with a live link to your Race Roster pledge page.
 Let people know why raising money for dystonia is important to you.

 3. Keep a pledge sheet with you at all times and ask one person a day to sponsor you.
 Collect the money at the time a pledge is made.